We send out a weekly bulletin to the NSUN membership, a network of people with lived experience of mental ill-health, distress or trauma.

 4. Jobs and recruitment

-• We can only place items about unpaid/volunteering positions if they are within DDPOs/user-led groups (usually grassroots/community groups led by and for people with lived experience of mental ill-health, distress, or trauma, or other relevant experiences/identities).
+- We can only place items about unpaid/volunteering positions if they are within user-led groups/DDPOs (usually grassroots/community groups led by and for people with lived experience of mental ill-health, distress, or trauma, or other relevant experiences/identities).

-*Please note: We strongly urge organisations that are not user-led/lived experience-led, but that are creating lived experience roles, to place lived experience as essential rather than desirable criteria so that people with direct, first hand experience are not disadvantaged in the selection of the successful candidate.
+Please note: we urge organisations that are not user-led/lived experience-led but that are creating “lived experience”-focussed roles, such as within the NHS, to place direct lived experience as essential rather than desirable criteria so that people with direct experience are not disadvantaged in the selection of the successful candidate.

 5. Funding